-Annapolis Micro Systems was incorporated in 1982 as a services based company, with two employees, including our president, Jane (Jenny) Donaldson.
-The first contract Annapolis won was with Comsat corporation in Bethesda Maryland.
+Annapolis Micro Systems was incorporated in 1982 as a services based company with two employees, including founder Jane (Jenny) Donaldson.
+The first contract Annapolis won was with Comsat corporation in Bethesda, Maryland.
 Success with this contract soon led to more contracts and a growing workforce to support the company’s expansion.

 Jenny brought her husband Bob on board as chief architect and Annapolis caught the attention of an IBM fellow, Evon Greanias, through Jenny’s persistence, and not taking “No” for an answer.
 Annapolis began a long and rewarding relationship with IBM, developing and implementing new product ideas such as touch screen technologies, and Video on Demand systems.
 Working with IBM had a lasting influence on Annapolis, on how to be a business and how to produce a product.
 IBM helped Annapolis become a company that understands how vital it is to develop and maintain a win-win relationship with our customers.

 Developing and prototyping products for other companies enabled Annapolis to gain expertise in printed circuit board design, software design, processor architectures, FPGA processing, and surface mount manufacturing.
 Annapolis used the first Xilinx FPGAs when they were available and took advantage of their processing capabilities.

 In 1994, Annapolis licensed the FPGA based Splash II technology from the government, and performed a broad market survey to determine what features and aspects of FPGA based processing customers needed.
 As a result, Annapolis produced the first COTS reconfigurable product, Wildfire™, based on Xilinx’s XC3000 series FPGA.
 In producing Wildfire, Annapolis was able to leverage all aspects of its product development and business expertise.